 Pvt.
 Ernest Logan Sampson Jr. was born on October 21, 1914, in Mercer County, to Ernest L. Sampson Sr. and Eva E. Brown-Sampson.
-It is known that he had three sisters and two brothers.
+It is known that he had three sisters and two brothers, and the family resided on Route #4, Harrodsburg, Kentucky.
 He left school after his second year of high school to go to work as a farmhand.
-In 1940, he enlisted in the Kentucky National Guard to fulfill his one year of military service.
+When the Selective Service Act took effect, he registered for the draft on October 16, 1940, and named his father as his contact person.
+He also indicated he was self-employed as a farmer.
+Knowing he was going to be drafted, late in 1940, he enlisted in the Kentucky National Guard to fulfill his one year of military service.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.